yeonghoey/the-plain/_drafts/2016-09-26-book-review-the-design-of-everyday-things.md

 > `wasd` naturally **mapped** to the movement of a *character*.

 **Mapping** alleviates the complexity of controls.
 But a great mapping alone can't do much.
-The more complex the device is, the more harder we control.
+The more complex the device is, the harder we control.
 We need **feedback** to understand how it works.

 If you have used a iPod Shuffle, you may have feelings what I mean.